-This priority is about the development of programmes and campaigns that help residents understand the benefit that an active life can have on their health.
+This priority is about the development of programmes and campaigns that help residents understand the benefit that both an active life and healthy diet can have.

-- Raise awareness and campaigning to inform behaviour change and create more resilient habits that will cement more active and healthier lifestyles - Explore partnership opportunities to engage with non-traditional SPA organisations to widen the scope of the local SPA offer - Provide opportunities to engage with families of participants to become more active with multi-generational opportunities - Link with national campaigns and events that showcase local and national examples of good practice to cover all aspects of a healthier lifestyle - Identify new technologies that will help raise the awareness of the benefits and results of being active - Promote the social benefits of volunteering within local community organisations - Use of wider healthier lifestyle programmes to promote to SPA providers i.e. National garden and grow schemes
+- Raise awareness and campaigning to inform behaviour change and create more resilient habits that will cement more active and healthier lifestyles - Explore partnership opportunities to engage with non-traditional SPA organisations to widen the scope of the local SPA offer - Provide opportunities to engage with families of participants to become more active with multi-generational opportunities - Link with national campaigns and events that showcase local and national examples of good practice to cover all aspects of a healthier lifestyle - Identify new technologies that will help raise the awareness of the benefits and results of being active - Promote the social benefits of volunteering within local community organisations - Use of health and activity campaigns, programmes and opportunities to promote positive benefits to residents, i.e. garden and grow schemes, cycle and walking routes/paths.